stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

 of commerce drove them back across the river and over the hill to Angell Street, in the newer East Side residence district, where the late Archer Harris built his sumptuous but hideous French-roofed mansion in 1876.
-William and Phebe both succumbed to the yellow fever epidemic of 1797, but Dutee was brought up by his cousin Rathbone Harris, Peleg&rsquo;s son.
+William and Phebe both succumbed to the yellow fever epidemic of 1797, but Dutee was brought up by his cousin Rathbone Harris, Peleg's son.

-  Rathbone was a practical man, and rented the Benefit Street house despite William&rsquo;s wish to keep it vacant.
-He considered it an obligation to his ward to make the most of all the boy&rsquo;s property, nor did he concern himself with the deaths and illnesses which caused so many changes of tenants, or the steadily growing aversion with which the house was generally regarded.
+  Rathbone was a practical man, and rented the Benefit Street house despite William's wish to keep it vacant.
+He considered it an obligation to his ward to make the most of all the boy's property, nor did he concern himself with the deaths and illnesses which caused so many changes of tenants, or the steadily growing aversion with which the house was generally regarded.
 It is likely that he felt only vexation when, in 1804, the town council ordered him to fumigate the place with sulphur, tar, and gum camphor on account of the much-discussed deaths